 When does it start?

 01 October 2018 - 30 September 2022

-Who can take advantage?
+Who can take advantage of the framework?

 All NHS and wider Public Sector Organisations across the UK

 This framework aims to support the increasingly popular use of insourcing across the NHS to secure extra clinical capacity to meet increasing demand.